paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 **(f) Chief Risk Officer**

-(1) **Appointment** — Subject to the approval of the Board, the Chief Executive Officer of the Corporation shall appoint a Chief Risk Officer, from among individuals with experience at a senior level in financial risk management, who—
+(1) **Appointment** — Subject to the approval of the Board, the Chief Executive Officer of the Corporation shall appoint a Chief Risk Officer, from among individuals with experience at a senior level in financial risk management, who shall be removable only by a majority vote of the Board.

+(2) **Duties and responsibilities** — The Chief Risk Officer shall—

-  (A) shall report directly to the Board; and
+  (A) report directly to the Chief Executive Officer;

-  (B) shall be removable only by a majority vote of the Board.

-(2) **Duties** — The Chief Risk Officer shall, in coordination with the audit committee of the Board established under [section 9651 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9651), develop, implement, and manage a comprehensive process for identifying, assessing, monitoring, and limiting risks to the Corporation, including the overall portfolio diversification of the Corporation.
+  (B) support the risk committee of the Board established under [section 9651 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9651) in carrying out its responsibilities as set forth in subsection (b) of that section, including by—

+    (i) developing, implementing, and managing a comprehensive framework and process for identifying, assessing, and monitoring risk;

+    (ii) developing a transparent risk management framework designed to evaluate risks to the Corporation’s overall portfolio, giving due consideration to the policy imperatives of ensuring investment and regional diversification of the Corporation’s overall portfolio;

+    (iii) assessing the Corporation’s overall risk tolerance, including recommendations for managing and improving the Corporation’s risk tolerance and regularly advising the Board on recommended steps the Corporation may take to responsibly increase risk tolerance; and

+    (iv) regularly collaborating with the Chief Development Officer and the Chief Strategic Officer to ensure the Corporation’s overall portfolio is appropriately balancing risk tolerance with development and strategic impact.

 **(g) Chief Development Officer**

-(1) **Appointment** — Subject to the approval of the Board, the Chief Executive Officer, with the concurrence of the Administrator of the United States Agency for International Development, shall appoint a Chief Development Officer, from among individuals with experience in development, who—
+(1) **Appointment** — The Chief Executive Officer, with the concurrence of the Administrator of the United States Agency for International Development, shall appoint a Chief Development Officer, from among individuals with experience in international development and development finance, who—

-  (A) shall report directly to the Board; and
+  (A) shall report directly to the Chief Executive Officer; and

   (B) shall be removable only by a majority vote of the Board.

-(2) **Duties** — The Chief Development Officer shall—
+(2) **Duties and responsibilities** — The Chief Development Officer shall—

+  (A) advise the Chief Executive Officer and the Deputy Chief Executive Officer on international development policy matters;

+  (B) in addition to the Chief Executive Officer and the Deputy Chief Executive Officer, represent the Corporation in interagency meetings and processes relating to international development;

+  (C) be an ex officio member of the Development Finance Advisory Council established under subsection (i) and participate in or send a representative to each meeting of the Council;

+  (D) work with other relevant Federal departments and agencies to—

+    (i) identify projects that advance United States international development interests; and

+    (ii) explore investment opportunities that bring evidence-based, cost-effective development innovations to scale in a manner that can be sustained by markets;

+  (E) support—

-  (A) coordinate the Corporation’s development policies and implementation efforts with the United States Agency for International Development, the Millennium Challenge Corporation, and other relevant United States Government departments and agencies, including directly liaising with missions of the United States Agency for International Development, to ensure that departments, agencies, and missions have training, awareness, and access to the Corporation’s tools in relation to development policy and projects in countries;
+    (i) coordination of the Corporation’s development policies and implementation efforts with the United States Agency for International Development, the Millennium Challenge Corporation, and other relevant Federal departments and agencies, including by directly liaising with the relevant members of United States country teams serving overseas, to ensure that such Federal departments, agencies, and country teams have the training and awareness necessary to fully leverage the Corporation’s development tools overseas;

-  (B) under the guidance of the Chief Executive Officer, manage employees of the Corporation that are dedicated to structuring, monitoring, and evaluating transactions and projects co-designed with the United States Agency for International Development and other relevant United States Government departments and agencies;
+    (ii) management of employees of the Corporation that are dedicated to structuring, monitoring, and evaluating transactions and projects codesigned with other relevant Federal departments and agencies for development impact;

-  (C) authorize and coordinate transfers of funds or other resources to and from such agencies, departments, or missions upon the concurrence of those institutions in support of the Corporation’s projects or activities;
+    (iii) coordination of funds or other resources transferred to and from such Federal departments, agencies, or overseas country teams, upon concurrence of those institutions, in support of the Corporation’s international development projects or activities;

-  (D) manage the responsibilities of the Corporation under paragraphs (1) and (4) of [section 9652(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9652/b&num=0&edition=prelim) and paragraphs (1)(A) and (3)(A) of [section 9653(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9653/b&num=0&edition=prelim);
+    (iv) management of the responsibilities of the Corporation under paragraphs (1) and (4) of [section 9652(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9652/b&num=0&edition=prelim) and paragraphs (1)(A) and (3)(A) of [section 9653(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9653/b&num=0&edition=prelim);

-  (E) coordinate and implement the activities of the Corporation under [section 9655 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9655); and
+    (v) coordination and implementation of the activities of the Corporation under [section 9655 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9655); and

+    (vi) implementation of the Corporation’s development impact strategy and work to ensure development impact at the transaction level and portfolio-wide;

+  (F) foster and maintain relationships both within and external to the Corporation that enhance the capacity of the Corporation to achieve its mission to advance United States international development policy and interests; and

+  (G) coordinate within the Corporation to ensure United States international development policy and interests are considered together with the Corporation’s foreign policy and national security goals.

+**(h) Chief Strategic Officer**

+(1) **Appointment** — The Chief Executive Officer shall appoint a Chief Strategic Officer, from among individuals with experience in United States national security matters and foreign investment, who—

+  (A) shall report directly to the Chief Executive Officer; and

+  (B) shall be removable only by a majority vote of the Board.

+(2) **Duties and responsibilities** — The Chief Strategic Officer shall—

+  (A) advise the Chief Executive Officer and the Deputy Chief Executive Officer on national security and foreign policy matters;

+  (B) in addition to the Chief Executive Officer and the Deputy Chief Executive Officer, represent the Corporation in interagency meetings and processes relating to United States national security and foreign policy;

-  (F) be an ex officio member of the Development Advisory Council established under subsection (i) and participate in or send a representative to each meeting of the Council.
+  (C) be an ex officio member of the Development Finance Advisory Council established under subsection (i) and participate in or send a representative to each meeting of the Council;

+  (D) work with other relevant Federal departments and agencies to identify projects that advance United States national security and foreign policy priorities, including by complementing United States domestic investments in critical and emerging technologies;

+  (E) support—

+    (i) coordination of efforts to develop the Corporation’s strategic investment initiatives—

+      (I) to counter predatory state-directed investment and coercive economic practices of adversaries of the United States;

+      (II) to preserve the sovereignty of partner countries; and

+      (III) to advance economic growth and national security through the highest standards of transparency, accessibility, and competition;

+    (ii) the establishment of performance measurement frameworks and reporting on development outcomes of strategic investments, consistent with sections 9652 and 9653 of this title; and

+    (iii) management of employees of the Corporation that are dedicated to ensuring that the Corporation’s activities advance United States national security and foreign policy interests, including through—

+      (I) long-term strategic planning;

+      (II) issue and crisis management;

+      (III) the advancement of strategic initiatives; and

+      (IV) strategic planning on how the Corporation’s foreign investments may complement United States domestic production of critical and emerging technologies;

+  (F) foster and maintain relationships both within and external to the Corporation that enhance the capacity of the Corporation to achieve its mission to advance United States national security and foreign policy interests; and

+  (G) collaborate with the Chief Development Officer to ensure United States national security interests are considered together with the Corporation’s development policy goals.

-**(h) Officers and employees**
+**(i) Officers and employees**

-(1) **In general** — Except as otherwise provided in this section, officers, employees, and agents shall be selected and appointed by the Corporation, and shall be vested with such powers and duties as the Corporation may determine.
+(1) **In general** — Except as otherwise provided in this section, officers, employees, and agents shall be selected and appointed by, or under the authority of, the Chief Executive Officer, and shall be vested with such powers and duties as the Chief Executive Officer may determine.

 (2) **Administratively determined employees**

-  (A) *Appointment; compensation; removal* — Of officers and employees employed by the Corporation under paragraph (1), not more than 50 may be appointed, compensated, or removed without regard to title 5.
+  (A) *Appointment; compensation; removal* — Of officers and employees employed by the Corporation under paragraph (1), not more than 100 may be appointed, compensated, or removed without regard to title 5, and such positions—

+    (i) shall be reserved for individuals meeting the expert qualifications established by the Corporation’s qualification review board; and

+    (ii) should be prioritized for the development of the Corporation’s next generation of talent, particularly for the recruitment of early career financial or legal sector equivalent positions..11 So in original.
+Second period probably should not appear.

   (B) *Reinstatement* — Under such regulations as the President may prescribe, officers and employees appointed to a position under subparagraph (A) may be entitled, upon removal from such position (unless the removal was for cause), to reinstatement to the position occupied at the time of appointment or to a position of comparable grade and salary.

   (C) *Additional positions* — Positions authorized by subparagraph (A) shall be in addition to those otherwise authorized by law, including positions authorized under [section 5108 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5108&num=0&edition=prelim).

-  (D) *Rates of pay for officers and employees* — The Corporation may set and adjust rates of basic pay for officers and employees appointed under subparagraph (A) without regard to the provisions of chapter 51 or subchapter III of chapter 53 of title 5, relating to classification of positions and General Schedule pay rates, respectively.
+  (D) *Rates of pay for officers and employees* — The Corporation may set and adjust rates of basic pay for officers and employees appointed under subparagraph (A) without regard to the provisions of chapter 51 or subchapter III of chapter 53 of title 5, relating to classification of positions and General Schedule pay rates, respectively, provided that no such officer or employee may be compensated at a rate exceeding level II of the Executive Schedule.

 (3) **Liability of employees**